quii/mockingjay-server/regexnotes.md

 # Implementing regex matching

 ## Done
+- Parsing regex field in YAML
 - If a request has a regexURI configured then it will use it to match if the URI does not match

 ## To do
-- Isn't working end-to-end!
-Need to parse YAML field into struct.
-Validation required:
-  - Is a valid regex (regexp.Compile should cover this)
-  - Is valid against the defined URI.
+- Check regex is valid against the defined URI.
 - With multiple requests defined you could run into a scenario where regex "wins" over an exact match, depending on the other.
 That should never happen.
+- With multiple regexURIs a given request might match more than one.
+That should result in a conflict.
 - Acceptance test
 - Update documentation